covalenthq/web3-resources/README.md

 &nbsp;
 ## Web3 Components Library
-The [web3 components library](./components/) in (`/components`) is powered by the Covalent Unified API and consists of useful React components to fetch any on-chain data across any Covalent supported blockchain networks.
+The [web3 components library](https://github.com/covalenthq/web3-components) is powered by the Covalent Unified API and consists of useful React components to fetch any on-chain data across any Covalent supported blockchain networks.

 &nbsp;
 ## Web3 Code Alongs